top of page

 Same incredible scenery - just with a different dress on.

-The Norwegian coastline, covered in a fluffy white blanket of snow, contrasts beautifully against the deep blues and greys of the fjords.
-Travellers are treated to extraordinary views of icy landscapes and charming coastal villages.
+The Norwegian coastline, covered in an ice cold white blanket of snow, contrasts beautifully against the moody deep blues and greys of the fjords.
+Travellers are treated to extraordinary views of icy landscapes and charming colourful coastal villages.
+I can just sit and sit - watching this magical vista - all day long.

 1. Unique Wildlife Sightings

 Winter can be a fantastic time for wildlife enthusiasts.
-While some animals hibernate, others thrive in the cold, making this season perfect for exploration.
-You might catch sights of reindeer scattered across the snow, seals basking on ice floats, and even whales migrating along the coast.
+You might catch sights of reindeer, seals basking on ice floats, and even whales migrating along the coast.
+But don't get too excited as spotting these animals can be difficult.

 1. Fewer Crowds